dotnet/csharplang/proposals/target-typed-new.md

     ;
 ```

 A *target_typed_new* expression does not have a type.
 However, there is a new *object creation conversion* that is an implicit conversion from expression, that exists from a *target_typed_new* to every type.
-It is an error for this conversion to be applied unless the type being converted to is
-- a `struct` type; or
-- a `class` type that is not an anonymous type; or
-- a `delegate` type; or
-- a type parameter.

 Given a target type `T`, the type `T0` is `T`'s underlying type if `T` is an instance of `System.Nullable`.
 Otherwise `T0` is `T`.
 The meaning of a *target_typed_new* expression that is converted to the type `T` is the same as the meaning of a corresponding *object_creation_expression* that specifies `T0` as the type.

-It is a compile-time error if a *target_typed_new* is used as an operand of a unary or binary operator.
+It is a compile-time error if a *target_typed_new* is used as an operand of a unary or binary operator, or if it is used where it is not subject to an *object creation conversion*.

 > **Open Issue:** should we allow delegates and tuples as the target-type?